 Totalizer Alarm A high limit on the total volume of water accumulated may be set.
-1 8
+Alarm & Datalog Suppression If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
+At the same time, all datalogs and graphs containing the input will show no data for the duration of the activation.
 Reset Flow Total Enter this menu to reset the accumulated flow total to 0.
 Touch Confirm to accept, Cancel to leave the total at the previous value and go back.
 Set Flow Total This menu is used to set the total volume stored in the controller to match the register on the flow meter.
 Enter the desired value.
 Scheduled Reset Choose to automatically reset the flow total, and if so, Daily, Monthly or Annually.
 Volume/Contact Enter the volume of water that needs to go through the flow meter in order to generate a contact closure.
 Flow Units Select the units of measure for the water volume.
 Name The name used to identify the sensor may be changed.
-Type Select the type of sensor to be connected to the digital input channel.